bowmanmc/bowmanmc.github.com/index.md

 ### Senior Software Engineer, Moreover Technologies
 ### Dayton, Ohio – 2010-2011
 Developed software in Java for a news and social media startup.
 Wrote specialized “Harvesters” for scraping specific types of content off of websites (blogs, news articles, and used car listings).
 Used cloud computing technologies (Amazon EC2) to scale out content harvesting and data mining tasks.
+Worked as a part of a distributed development team with members in Dayton, Washington D.C., and London.
 #### Java, Spring, Struts

 ### Principal Software Engineer, General Dynamics